 Twenty to twenty-five enthusiastic girls from Grades 9 to 12 participate in the Girls soccer program each year.
 League games are held on Mondays and Wednesdays, and we take part in the Moose Jaw Soccerfest tournament in September.
 Our goals are to become a strong team and have fun by playing with energy and grit, improving our skills, building strong team spirit and developing new friendships.

 SportTrack and Field

 Track and field is a co-ed team sport of individual athletes.
-It is a beautiful sport of personal bests where the true spirit is captured by bettering previous performance(s).
-In the high school athletic scene it makes this sport unique.
+It is a sport of personal bests where the true spirit is captured by improving previous performances.
 You are expected to show desire, commitment and effort.
 In exchange we expect you to have high expectations of your coaches.
 It is our job to develop the programming and teach you the skills necessary to get the most out of this short season.
 It is our job to help you through workouts and competitions.
 Spread the word, a track team grows strong one athlete at a time.

 Ultimate Frisbee is a highly energetic, spirited and co-ed completive sport.
 Pre-season tryouts and practices take place indoors immediately following basketball season in April-May.
 The six week season occurs from May-June and finishes prior to final exams.
 Two to three teams will be formed between the experienced and non-experienced players dependent on age and skill level.
 League games are scheduled once per week.
 In addition to regular league play, there are two in town one-day tournaments.
-Tournament dates will be given at a later date.
 Ultimate Frisbee is not an RHSAA sanctioned sport, however is run in collaboration with RUFDC (Regina Ultimate Flying Disc Club).
-Come on out, have fun and bring your friends!